rahil-p/personal-site/services/site/README.md

 ---

-_Fonts are not included in this repository (in compliance with their respective licenses)._
+_Fonts are not included in this repository (in compliance with their respective licenses).
+Their resources are referenced by this repository through a private Git submodule._